digitalis-io/vals-operator/README.md

   -metrics-bind-address string
     	The address the metric endpoint binds to. (default ":8080") -reconcile-period duration
-    	How often the controller will re-queue secretdefinition events (default 5s) -record-changes
+    	How often the controller will re-queue vals-operator events. (default 5s) -record-changes
     	Records every time a secret has been updated.
-You can view them with kubectl describe (default true) -watch-namespaces string
+You can view them with kubectl describe.
+It may also be disabled globally and enabled per secret via the annotation 'vals-operator.digitalis.io/record: "true"' (default true)
+  -ttl duration
+    	How often to check backend for updates. (default 5m0s) -watch-namespaces string
     	Comma separated list of namespaces that vals-operator will watch.
   -zap-devel